Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Wine rated (2015 guide) 94/100

 Golden yellow.
 Complex bouquet, slightly reduced.
-Notes of toast, spices, dried herbs (thyme).
-Pleasant, precise, dense attack.
-The wine is creamy with a structure and bitterness that provides support.
-A great wine that is not yet ready to show what it is capable of, but which hints at a bright future.
+Notes of toast, spices, and dried herbs (thyme).
+Pleasant, precise, and dense on the palate.
+The wine is creamy, with a structure and a hint of bitterness that provide a solid foundation.
+A great wine that isn’t quite ready to reveal its full potential yet, but which promises a bright future.
 Wait.
-2023-2053
+2023–2053

 1JOUR1VIN PRICE